I live in BMFP District. How do I participate?

 I don’t live in BMFP District but would like to participate.
 How do I do that?

-Artists living in Boulder, Denver, and the surrounding areas may apply to participate by clicking on the link below, completing the application, and submitting work samples.
-Work is juried, and artists are notified of acceptance once that process is complete.
+Artists living in Boulder, Denver, and the surrounding areas are welcome to submit applications by clicking on the link below, completing the application, and submitting photos of your work by email or by linking us to your website.
+There is no application fee.
+Work is juried and artists are notified of acceptance once that process is complete.